PeterPyPan/prun/README.md

-# Readme prun #
+# Readme prun

 `prun` is a convenience app for working with virtual environments.
-Use `prun` within a folder structure that has a virtual environment folder.` It will automatically add the
+Use `prun` within a folder structure that has a virtual environment folder to automatically work with the python of the virtual environment.

 The code below shows how to use `prun`.
 First a local virtual environment is created in the `.venv` folder.
 ```
 python -m virtualenv .venv
 ```

 Running the following command from the command shell will show that the `<venv>/Scripts (win)` or `<venv>/bin` (osx, linux) is added to the path.